About the program

 “It's important that tradeswomen have a space to talk about their experiences and to help each other.
 I wanted to be a part of this program so that women all over can have this support system in place with researched advice and solutions that are specific to our unique careers.”

 Whether you're an apprentice or a journeyman, your Circle is a safe space to connect with other tradeswomen, mentor and support each other, and build skills and confidence to overcome challenges you’re facing on your jobsite.

 Want to take a leadership role in this program?
-Every Circle has a leader who organizes the group and guides discussions.
-We provide moderator training and give you everything you need to run a successful Circle, helping you hone your leadership and organizing skills in the process.
-If you’re interested, select the Circle Leader box in the sign-up form.
+Every Circle has a leader who organizes the group, schedules monthly meetings and guides the discussions.
+We provide you with a Circle Leader training that gives you everything you need to run a successful Circle, helping you hone your leadership and organizing skills in the process.
+If you’re interested, sign up to be a Circle Leader below.

 About the Partnership

 Lean In Circles for Union Tradeswomen is a joint initiative from LeanIn.Org, North America's Building Trades Unions (NABTU), AFL-CIO (The American Federation of Labor and Congress of Industrial Organizations), and Build Together, a workforce development program from Canada’s Building Trades Unions (CBTU).

 NABTU is a labor federation of 14 national and international union affiliates and is dedicated to the stability of employment and economic security of organized construction workers in North America.